Because the past has a script, we think it is easier there.

 There are not many analogies specific to age fifty-three.
 For years, I have found a metaphor or two in the periodic table of elementsbetween my age and the corresponding element number.
 Element 53 is Iodine, which is an essential chemical in every human body yet takes some effort to extract and was not identified as an element until 1811—and even that came with some difficulty: the discovery was attributed to the great chemist Sir Humphry Davy, who had isolated and identified so many elements in his career (potassium, sodium, calcium, etc.) that his letter to the Royal Institution about the discovery of iodine by Bernard Courtois of France led to the Davy’s name being attached to the discovery for decades after both Davy’s and Courtois’ deaths.

 Essential to human life, unmissable and considered beautiful by many with its violet color when it is heated, discovered with difficulty, and not thought about every day except when one does not consume enough of it.
 Is that life at fifty-three?
 The violet, iodine, year?

 I hope so.

 Thank you for your indulgence.

-Mark Aldrich is a journalist, award-winning humor columnist, and writer/performer with the Magnificent Glass Pelican radio comedy improv group, now in its thirtieth season.
-He is the publisher/sports editor of Meghan-Jenkins.com.
+Mark Aldrich is a journalist, award-winning humor columnist, publisher/editor of Meghan-Jenkins.com, and writer/performer with the Magnificent Glass Pelican radio comedy improv group, now in its thirty-first season:

 Follow The Gad About Town on Facebook!
 Subscribe today for daily facts (well, trivia) about literature and history, plus links to other writers on Facebook.